How to Visit Olympic National Park (Budget Guide!)

 The coolest thing about Olympic National Park is the biodiversity— Olympic contains old grown temperate rainforest, the open Pacific Coast, and high alpine environments.
 To hit all three environments in Olympic National Park, and the very least visit the Hoh Rainforest, Hurricane Ridge, and a section of the open Pacific Coast.

-The Hoh Rainforest is very popular, and expect crowds on weekends.
-This visitors center uses a metered entry, which means you’ll wait in line for the park to let you in when someone leaves.
+The Hoh Rainforest is very popular, so expect crowds on weekends.
+This visitor’s center uses a metered entry, which means you’ll wait in line for the park to let you in when someone leaves.
 This system generally works well, and because the Hall of Mosses Trail is so short, parking lot turnover can be very quick.

 How to see Elk in Olympic National Park: